-In this example from the first leg against PSG, Lohmann sees the gap between Hamraoui and Diallo.
-Her quick pass to Bühl immediately brings her into a dangerous position.
+During the first leg against PSG, Lohmann saw the gap between Hamraoui and Diallo.
+Her quick pass to Bühl immediately brought her into a dangerous position.
 One of the qualities that make Lohmann special is her instinct on when to drive with the ball and when to play a pass to penetrate the opponent’s defense.

 She also reacts very quickly, which makes her a threat at set pieces.
-When there is chaos after a corner, Lohmann will often exploit it and reacts the fastest:
+When there is chaos after a corner, Lohmann will often exploit it and react the fastest.

 Important on both sides of the pitch

-This sequence is a great example of Lohmann’s importance on both sides of the pitch.
-Bayern had just lost the ball in attack, and Lohmann comes back.
-She sees that three of her teammates press the PSG player, anticipates that the pass could be imprecise, speeds up, and wins the ball.
-Hamraoui can only stop her with a foul – a situation that occurred often across both legs.
+The sequence is a great example of Lohmann’’’s importance on both sides of the pitch.
+Bayern had just lost the ball in attack, and Lohmann came back.
+She saw that three of her teammates pressed the PSG player, anticipated that the pass could be imprecise, sped up, and won the ball.
+Hamraoui could only stop her with a foul — a situation that occurred often across both legs.

-In the 147 minutes she played, Lohmann was fouled 9 times.
+In the 147 minutes she played, Lohmann was fouled nine times.
 This means that she suffered a foul every 15 minutes on average.
-To put these numbers into context: Ballon D’or winner Alexia got fouled the second most times in the competitions (19) but played more than 600 minutes (https://www.uefa.com/womenschampionsleague/statistics/players/disciplinary/?sortBy=distance_covered).
+To put these numbers into context: Ballon D’or winner Alexia got fouled the second most times in the competitions (19) but played more than 600 minutes.

 Creating space for others through dribbling